-The Pastoral Care initiatives at Holy Spirit College aim to support students with a range of ongoing programs to foster a healthy adolescence while creating a positive learning environment throughout the College community.
+The Pastoral Care structures at Holy Spirit College aim to support students with a range of ongoing programs that foster positive wellbeing whilst enabling a positive learning environment for students to achieve their full potential.

 The Peer Support program, which runs throughout Term 1, aims to integrate Year 7 into high school and is facilitated by a select group of Year 10 student leaders.

 The overall objectives of the program are to:

 Enhance and increase self awareness, self-esteem and communication

 Enable new students to integrate more easily and feel more comfortable in the new school environment.

 Counselling and Additional Support

 All students at the College have access to school based counselling services (subject to availability).
 Year Coordinators and their assistants facilitate restorative justice initiatives, social skill development and peer relationship support.
 If your child requires counselling whilst at school, contact your child’s Year Coordinator or the Leader of Pastoral Care for a referral form.